Raising concerns - information to help you with a concern you may have and details of who to contact

 Patient safety is everyone's first concern and you should use the clinical governance framework in your Board to highlight a risk as soon as you become aware of it.
 All Boards will have policies for incident and near miss reporting, risk management and clinical governance.
 They will also have policies for bullying and harassment, and staff conduct and capability so there will be a mechanism and staff who can advise you.

-As a first step, ask your clinical or educational supervisor for advice, and use the policies of the NHS board where you are employed to try to resolve the problem.
+As a first step to raising a concern about the quality of your training out with the normal feedback routes such as surveys, ask your clinical or educational supervisor for advice, and use the policies of the NHS board where you are employed to try to resolve the problem.
 Management staff in the Clinical Directorates will work within these policies and can take forward some solutions.
 All Boards have a Director of Medical Education and their department should also be able to help you with a concern about training, and advise on the appropriate Board person to speak to.
+Feedback about the quality of training is not whistleblowing, and each Board has its own policy around what to do in relation to whistleblowing.
+Should the concern fall under the scope of whistleblowing rather than as feedback about the quality of training advice on how to proceed should be sought from the placement Board’s Director of Medical Education.

 If you feel you need further support, contact your Training/Foundation Programme Director or your programme administrator at the Deanery.
 We want to help you resolve your problem and we are here to make sure you get the right training to an appropriate standard, so we can assist you if you don't know who to ask.